Learning Low-Dimensional Strain Models of Soft Robots by Looking at the Evolution of Their Shape with Application to

 Very recently, there has been a community push towards integrating physical structures and stability guarantees into learned models (e.g., Lagrangian Neural Networks~\cite{liu2024physics}, residual dynamical formulations~\cite{bruder2024koopman, gao2024sim}, or oscillatory networks~\cite{stolzle2024input}) which combine benefits from both worlds: they are learned directly from data which reduces the expert knowledge that is needed but at the same time exhibit a physical structure that can be exploited for model-based control and stability analysis.
 This work positions itself in this new trend of research, specifically focusing on deriving kinematic and dynamic models for continuum soft robots in a data-driven way.

 Indeed, deriving reduced-order kinematic representations remains the core challenge in physics-based modeling.
 Previous works have relied heavily on the modeling engineer's intuition and experience to make decisions on the number of \ac{PCS} segments, the length of each segment, and which strains to consider~\cite{toshimitsu2021sopra}.
-However, these decisions are not straightforward and could easily result in models that are higher-dimensional than necessary or that important strains are ignored based on a wrong intuition~\cite{garg2022kinematic}.
-Very recently, Alkayas et al.~\cite{alkayas2025soft} proposed a data-driven algorithm to identify the optimal \ac{GVS}~\cite{boyer2020dynamics} strain parametrization of continuum soft robots via Proper Orthogonal Decomposition (POD).
-However, as it tailored towards regressing coefficients of continuous basis functions, it requires access to prior knowledge about the terminal points of actuators for accurately capturing strain discontinuities.
-Furthermore, identifying the dynamical parameters (e.g., stiffness, damping coefficients) of the soft robot required solving a nonlinear least-squares problem that is not always well behaved~\cite{stolzle2023experimental}.
+However, these decisions are not straightforward and could easily result in models that are higher-dimensional than necessary, or that important strains are ignored based on a wrong intuition~\cite{garg2022kinematic}.
+Very recently, Alkayas et al.~\cite{alkayas2025soft} proposed a data-driven algorithm to identify the optimal discrete \ac{GVS}~\cite{boyer2020dynamics} strain basis of continuum soft robots via Proper Orthogonal Decomposition (POD).
+However, the discrete strain basis requires careful numerical integration at runtime, and identifying the dynamical parameters (e.g., stiffness, damping coefficients) of the soft robot relies upon solving a nonlinear least-squares problem that is not always well behaved~\cite{stolzle2023experimental}.